fahedmahidi/cnc_thtest_fahedmahidi/README.md

+# How to run this project locally

-# Don't forget to install the dependencies
+## Don't forget to install the dependencies

 ### `npm install`

 ## Available Scripts